walmartlabs/concord-website/docs/plugins/ldap.md

       out: isMemberOfResult
 ```

-- `user` - the user id, email address, or user principal name to search for
+- `user`: the user id, email address, or user principal name to search for
-- `group` - the identifier of the issue
+- `group`: the identifier of the issue
-- `securityEnabled` - a boolean (true/false) that determines whether to search for security group or not
+- `securityEnabled`: a boolean (`true`/`false`) that determines whether to
+  search for security group or not